MirrorNetworking/MirrorDocs/manual/transports/websockets-transport/README.md

 Go to the [Reverse Proxy](reverse-proxy/) page for instructions.
 {% endhint %}

-If you host your webgl build on a https domain you will need to use wss which will require a ssl cert.
+If you host your webgl build on a HTTPS domain you will need to use the secure web socket protocol (`wss://`).
+WSS requires a SSL certificate set up on your Mirror game server for basic scenarios or on your gateway server for "reverse proxy" scenarios.
+You will also have to ensure the "Client Use WSS" option is set on the transport.

+For the following sections we will demonstrate how to obtain SSL certificates using [Let's Encrypt](https://letsencrypt.org/) for the domain `simpleweb.example.com`.

 ### Pre-Setup

-* You need a domain name
+* You need a domain name and the ability to edit DNS records
+  * A DNS record should point to your webgl game client (normally hosted on port 443)
-  * With DNS record pointing at cloud server
+  * A DNS record should point to your Mirror game server
-* Set up cloud server: [How to set up google cloud server](https://mirror-networking.com/docs/Articles/Guides/DevServer/gcloud/index.html)
+* Set up virtual machine in the cloud: [How to set up a Google cloud server](https://mirror-networking.com/docs/Articles/Guides/DevServer/gcloud/index.html)

+{% hint style="info" %}
-> note: You may need to open port 80 for certbot
+NOTE: you may need to open port 80 for `certbot` operations.
+{% endhint %}

 ### Get Cert